-Then, ketone 4 is converted into ester 15.
+Then, ketone 4 is converted into ester 15 as shown in the Scheme.
 Compound 8 (molecular weight: 188) retains all the stereocenters in 7.
-Compounds 9 and 10 have five stereocenters and no carbon-carbon double bonds.
-Assume that $H_2^{18}O$ is used instead of $H_2^{16}O$ for the synthesis of 18O-labelled-lineariifolianones 13 and 14 from 11 and 12, respectively.
+Compounds 9 and 10 have five stereocenters and no carbon-carbon double bonds. $H_2^{18}O$ is used (instead of $H_2^{16}O$) to obtain 18O-labelled-lineariifolianones 13 and 14 from 11 and 12, respectively.
 Compounds 13 and 14 are 18O-labelled isotopomers.
 Ignoring isotopic labelling, both 13 and 14 provide the same product 15 with identical stereochemistry.

 Compound 19 is synthesized as shown below.
-In relation to non-benzenoid aromaticity, 19 can be used as an activator for alcohols, and 20 was converted to 22 via ion-pair intermediate 21.
-Although the formation of 21 was observed by NMR, 21 gradually decomposes to give 18 and 22.
+In the context of non-benzenoid aromaticity, 19 can be used as an activator for alcohols.
+Compound 20 was converted to 22 via ion-pair intermediate 21.
+Although the formation of ion-pair 21 was observed by NMR, 21 gradually decomposes to give 18 and 22.